h4pZ/h4pz.co/content/about.md

 # ABOUT

-I am an artificial intelligence (deep learning) engineer currently developing end to end solutions and doing research in the computer vision space for the pharma and biotech industry.
+deep learning engineer

-Highly interested in the intersection between AI x Art, the wired and shell ghosts
+ai the wired and shell ghosts

 ---